"

 Lesson Planning Templates*

 Lesson plans are meant to support you, not constrain or frustrate you.
 A lesson plan template provides the following: 1) structure; 2) a logical progression, 3) an emphasis on student engagement, 4) a focus on learning goals and objectives, 5) accountability for skills taught, and 6) an opportunity for teacher reflection.
-With any template, it will appear there are phases or stages.
+With any template, it will appear that there are phases or stages.
 In reality, lesson plans are more fluid.
 At their core, they should have a warm-up/review, an opportunity to explore new content, an opportunity to practice/apply this information, a means by which the instructor can be sure learning is happening, and a wrap-up/review.
 You may go into the practice phases multiple times in one lesson, depending on how much new information you wish to explore with your students.
 You also may not have a separate assessment phase, as it can be woven into the other two phases.

 Here are some common lesson plan templates you might consider.

+When it comes to using a lesson template, the key is to find one that works for you.
+If you can’t find one, make one.
+To assist you in the creation of your personalized lesson plan template, explore the following list of common lesson plan components.
 You will see a heading of the component along with a brief descriptor.
 Click on each heading for more detailed information, including why you would use this component, additional information, and a list of possible section headings within your template.

 Explicit Instruction/Gradual Release Model